Krimx/Rifts-Apart-Datapack/README.md

     -Receive guidebook upon joining the world for the first time since importing the datapack.
 Should help you figure out how to advance.

     -Full implementation of Black Hole Maker

+Chapter 3 Features:

+    -New Silversmith to give you access to resources needed to make accessories (more to come).

+    -New wands with special abilities.

+    -New armor set: cloaks.
+A magic-themed set to enhance the mage lifestyle.

+    -Beam Accelerator to enhance the telebeam.

+    -Some early-game items to balance the datapack out.

+    -Actually added access to the Wither Catalyst from chapter 2.